eProsima/Fast-DDS-docs/docs/fastdds/logging/disable_module.rst

 ======================

-Before version 2.8.2, Fast DDS project used log macros: :code:`logInfo`, :code:`logWarning` and :code:`logError`, that may collision with other libraries.
+Before version 2.8.2, Fast DDS project used log macros: :code:`logInfo`, :code:`logWarning` and :code:`logError`, which may collide with other libraries.
-This log macros have been replaced by new ones with a more specific format: (e.g. :code:`EPROSIMA_LOG_INFO`).
+These log macros have been replaced by new ones with a more specific format: (e.g. :code:`EPROSIMA_LOG_INFO`).
 In order to disable old macros compilation, use CMake option :code:`ENABLE_EPROSIMA_LOG_MACROS = ON` or define :code:`ENABLE_EPROSIMA_LOG_MACROS_ 0` before including the log module :code:`#include <fastdds/dds/log/Log.hpp>`.

 .. warning::

-    In future versions of Fast DDS, these macros will be deprecated.
+    These macros will be deprecated in future versions of Fast DDS.
     The use of the new format ones is encouraged.